The Mediation Process

 • you are a developer established in, and which offers or intends to offer applications to customers located in, the EU; and

-• your dispute relates to whether the App Review Board’s decision, made on or after March 7, 2024, correctly applied Apple’s terms relating to your access (i) to the European Union (EU) storefronts of the App Store or (ii) through the Notarization process used for iOS apps distributed to EU users outside of the App Store; and you are not satisfied with a decision of the App Review Board and the App Review Board’s decision was made on or after March 7, 2024.
+• your dispute relates to whether the App Review Board’s decision, made on or after March 7, 2024, correctly applied Apple’s terms relating to your access (i) to the European Union (EU) storefronts of the App Store or (ii) through the Notarization process used for iOS and iPadOS apps distributed to EU users outside of the App Store; and you are not satisfied with a decision of the App Review Board and the App Review Board’s decision was made on or after March 7, 2024.

 Q - Do I have to pay a fee to use the Mediation Process?